tenesiss/Hacknet-Pathfinder-XMOD-Dev/README.md

 ### checkOnce Attribute
 - The checkOnce attribute is optional
 - HasFlags and DoesNotHaveFlags (from the base game) also have checkOnce attribute
-- It accepts true/false values (in string obviously)
+- It accepts true/false values
 - By default is `false`
 ### ? symbol
 - (?) in attributes refers that it's optional